MartiinWalsh/image-list-app/README.md

-# image-list-app

 ## The Application

-Each time the user presses the floating action button an image is added and displayed via a list.
+Each time the user presses the floating action button an image is fetched from the internet and displayed within a list.

 ## The following was learned through developing this application